Skip to main content

 Biljana Kennaway

-Biljana helps to screen the papers that are submitted to the journal, and occasionally leads the double-blinded peer-review process.
+Biljana helps to screen the papers that are submitted to the journal and lead the double-blinded peer-review process.
 She loves to review the books and products and takes charge of processing most accepted articles, and therefore, is very busy during the proof-reading stage of the publishing cycle.
 Biljana also helps to promotes the journal’s international visibility through her network of contacts.
+As part of the core Editorial team, Biljana is involved in key operational and publication related decision making.

 Biography